 And despite being an anti-Semitic, conspiracy-pushing idiot, he's been hosted by people like Joe Rogan, Laura Ingram, and Turning Point USA.

-And I told her, I said, tell her every dollar she sends to Black Lives Matter.
+And I told her, I said, tell her every dollar she sends to Black Lives Matter is going to go towards the destruction of the black family.

-If white people want to help in this country, there's only one group I know of that we can trust, in fact, and that is HOTEP Nation.
+If white people want to help in this country, there's only one group I know of that we can trust, in fact, and that is Hotep Nation.

-Well, that hoax started falling apart, so they didn't want the debate to be about how all these top scientists and governments were coming out saying it was all basically a big lie, so they went ahead and activated the next phase, always knowing there's some bad cop footage.
+Well, that hoax started falling apart, so they didn't want the debate to be about how all these top scientists and governments were coming out saying it was all basically a big lie.

-They then hyped that up, triggered the whole thing, had it primed and ready to distract from the fact that they're going to come back in the fall and next year with the mask and the lockdowns again, because we never had the point of debate to discredit this.
+They then hyped that up, trigger the whole thing, had it primed and ready to distract from the fact that they're going to come back in the fall and next year with the mask and the lockdowns again, because we never had the point of debate to discredit this.

 But beyond that, there's a baseline misunderstanding that Alex and Hotep Jesus are engaging in here.

-It's still pretty unsafe for people to be out protesting in these big groups just generally speaking while there's still COVID-19 being passed around.
+It's still pretty unsafe for people to be out protesting in these big groups, just generally speaking, while there's still COVID-19 being passed around.

-But the reality is that there's probably no way to fully social distance at a protest like this, and that there is a risk of people protesting that they have accepted, because they believe that the underlying cause of the protests and the movement they're pushing are more important and can't be delayed.
+But the reality is that there's probably no way to fully social distance at a protest like this, and that there is a risk of people protesting that they have accepted because they believe that the underlying cause of the protests and the movement they're pushing are more important and can't be delayed.

 Both of these protests are built on a foundation of a cause.